davidusb-geek/emhass/docs/develop.md

 ```

 #### Issue with TARGETARCH
 If your docker build fails with an error related to `TARGETARCH`.
-It may be best to add your devices artitecture this in manually:
+It may be best to add your devices architecture manually:

 Example with armhf architecture
 ```bash